Tolkien1987/Tolkien1987/README.md

-# printf("Hello, world!");
+# printf("Hello, there!");

 <p>  Hi!
-I am Fábio, an iOS developer student at EBAC and fellow Developer at DevPass.
-I also have a Cybersecurity Degree in course,
+I am Fábio, an iOS developer at iti/Itaú.
+I keep studying Swift and also have a Cybersecurity Degree in course,
 and a Computer Networks background. </p>

-- 📱 iOS Developer - Student
+- iOS Developer
-- 💻 For the future, more Swift and Java for Back-End.
+- For the future, more Swift and Java for Back-End.
-- :man_student: CyberSecurity graduation student at SENAC
+- CyberSecurity graduation student at SENAC
-- 🙋🏻 I am also a photographer and guitarplayer
+- I am also a photographer and guitarplayer
-- :books: Everything from Tolkien, Asimov, Carl Sagan, Jaron Lenier, science, developer's world...and dinosaurs, I love them!
+- Everything from Tolkien, Asimov, Carl Sagan, Jaron Lenier, science, music, developer's world...and dinosaurs, I love them!

 <a href="https://github.com/tolkien1987">
   <img height="175em" align="center"  src="https://github-readme-stats.vercel.app/api?username=tolkien1987&count_private=true&show_icons=true&theme=github_dark&hide_border=true&include_all_commits=true&layout=compact&)" />